n1k0/nicolas.perriault.net/README.md

 Contents in `./pages` and `./static/photography` (blog posts and photos) are licensed under the terms of the [Creative Commons BY-NC-SA license](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-All the rest is released under the terms of the [Do What The Fuck You Want To Public License](http://sam.zoy.org/wtfpl/).
+All the rest including Python code, templates, CSS & javascript is released under the terms of the [Do What The Fuck You Want To Public License](http://sam.zoy.org/wtfpl/).

+**Important note: You can freely reuse parts of the project code, but you can't republish the blog with its contents as is publicly on the Interwebs.**

 Supplementary Caveats
 ---------------------